alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial2.md

 ## Growing our business
 Our restaurant business is growing.
-Many people are now working with our app, and its time for some reorganizations.
+Many people are now working with our app, and its time for some reorganization.
 We have more permanent data that only `Management` should touch, and we want to show that in our application.
 For that, we express a group called `Management` at the top of the model.
-This group captures a new collection `Discount periods`, a `VAT percentage`, and the existing collections `Beverages types` and `Tables`:
+This group captures a new collection `Discount periods`, a `VAT percentage`, and the existing collections `Beverages types` and `Tables` as shown below.

+When rebuilding the app, you'll get some **errors** saying the compiler can't find certain properties.
+Correct the errors according to the changes made, by adding missing navigation steps such as `.'Management'`.

 ```js
 'Management': group {
 	'Discount periods': collection ['Period'] {